Safeguarding is defined as

 At school we have adopted the Local Authority Policies and Procedures which are available on our school website or alternatively hard copies can be obtained via the school office.
 The designated safeguarding leads (DSL) in school are:

-Mr M Scarrott (Acting Head Teacher)
+Mr M Scarrott (Assistant Head Teacher)

 Miss H Baldwin (Assistant Head Teacher)